 Professor Leslie Salzman

-Director of the Bet Tzedek Clinic
+Director of Clinical Education & Director of the Bet Tzedek Clinic

 An 85-year-old woman faced forced placement in a nursing home because Medicaid would no longer provide the home-care services that made it possible for her to remain in her home of 45 years.